flexigpt/vscode-extension/README.md

   - To ask GPT AI models (GPT3, ChatGPT, etc) anything you want, use the `FlexiGPT: Ask` command from the Command Palette (`Ctrl`/`Cmd` + `Shift` + `P`) or by using the `Ctrl` + `Alt` + `G` keyboard shortcut.
   - This should open the FlexiGPT activity bar with an input text box.
   - On clicking on the input text box, [basic prompts](https://github.com/ppipada/vscode-flexigpt/blob/main/media/prompts/flexigptbasic.js) provided by FlexiGPT itself, any prompts defined in `flexigpt.promptFiles`, and any inbuilt prompts enabled using `flexigpt.inBuiltPrompts`, as defined in the configuration should be loaded.
 (If first time click on text box doesn't load some preconfigured prompts, try escaping options and clicking again.
-VSCode takes some time to load a dynamic list from file.)
+VSCode may take some time to load dynamic lists from files.)

 - Ask something